Honda HR-V Insurance Rates

 In order to alleviate the stress associated with shopping for insurance, let our thorough guide serve as your main point of reference.
 When you’re ready to find cheap insurance rates, be sure to enter your five-digit ZIP code to start comparing Honda HR-V car insurance policies from multiple companies.

-Estimated insurance rates for a Honda HR-V are $1,312 a year including full coverage.
-Comprehensive costs around $250 a year, collision costs $474, and liability costs $430.
-Liability-only coverage costs as little as $486 a year, with high-risk coverage costing around $2,850.
-Teen drivers pay the most at $5,012 a year or more.
+U.S. average insurance rates for a Honda HR-V are $1,312 a year for full coverage.
+Comprehensive insurance costs approximately $250 a year, collision insurance costs $474, and liability insurance is estimated at $430.
+A policy with just liability insurance costs approximately $486 a year, and coverage for high-risk drivers costs $2,850 or more.
+Teen drivers pay the highest rates at up to $5,012 a year.

 Average premium for full coverage: $1,312

-Price estimates include $500 physical damage insurance deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates include averaging for all 50 U.S. states and HR-V trim levels.
+Prices include $500 comprehensive and collision deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and HR-V trim levels.

-Using a 40-year-old driver as an example, insurance rates for a Honda HR-V go from as low as $486 for the bare minimum liability coverage to a high of $2,850 for a driver that may need high-risk insurance.
+For a driver around age 40, Honda HR-V insurance prices range from the low end price of $486 for basic liability insurance to a high of $2,850 for high-risk insurance.

 Use the form below to get customized rates for your location.